AmericanCouncils/Firewall/README.md

 ## Usage ##

 Here is the most basic usage of the firewall for verifying incoming requests based on an IP blacklist and/or whitelist.
-It takes a bit of set up, it's most useful if used with a framework that provides some solution for dependency injection.
+It takes a bit of set up, it's most useful if used with a framework that provides some solution for managing configuration and dependency injection.

     <?php
     use AC\Component\Firewall\Firewall;